-Today, the oil and gas sector is being redefined, with fundamental changes in demand and new technologies.
+Today, the oil and gas industry is being redefined, with fundamental changes in demand and new technologies.
 According to the International Energy Agency (IEA)1, Southeast Asia’s electricity demand growth has been among the fastest in the world.
 There has been an 80% increase in energy demand among Southeast Asian economies since 2000 and from now till 2040, demand is expected to grow another 60%.

 To meet this demand, operators have focused on improving operational efficiency through data collection and analysis.
 From monitoring pipelines to measuring equipment health, the oil and gas industry has looked to digitalization to gain better visibility, manage assets efficiently and better apply preventive maintenance to optimize costs.

 More commonly, many in the mid-stream oil and gas business have looked to make use of operations data to reduce risk, and boost safety for people and environment while increasing efficiency.